-Posted: February 27th, 2014 | Author: Cece Salomon-Lee | Filed under: Product News | Tags: ACTIVE RegOnline, event management software, free mobile app, mobile app, mobile event app, mobile event guide, online registration, QR Code | No Comments »
+Posted: February 27th, 2014 | Author: Cece Salomon-Lee | Filed under: Mobile, Product News | Tags: ACTIVE RegOnline, event management software, free mobile app, mobile app, mobile event app, mobile event guide, online registration, QR Code | No Comments »

 Written By: Cece Salomon-Lee